Cohort-8-DS/Assesment-1/README.md

 Your final submission should be the test.csv file with an added column named 'y_pred' which are your predictions.
 Your submission will be evaluated using the standard RMSE number.
 Along with the test file, please also upload your jupyter notebook.

-Please update your notebook and csv file in your self-named branch in this repository.
+The link to the dataset is here: https://drive.google.com/open?id=1k9lzP57bNfJfw75NsPTDj_cUXhVT9sB1

+Please share your .csv file with me via a Gdrive link as well since the files are large.